vizicist/palette/README.md

 - in Visual Studio Code, in the "extensions marketplace" section on the left side, type in "go" and install the Go language support.

-- to compile everything on Windows:
+- to compile everything and put the resulting installer in the release directory:

 	cd windows
-        build        # or buildinstall to build and then install the result
+        build